Yulan-Fang/PalabosCodeExplanation/README.md

 ## PalabosCodeExplanation
 Palabos code explanation in Chinese and English version.
-If you find any error of explanation please tell me for correction.
+If you find any error of explanation please let me know for correction.
-My email is ahdhfang@hotmail.com

 ## Units in Palabos v.2
 Now it is Chinese & English version.